Greening the Permanent Missions in Geneva

 The host country, Switzerland, the host city and canton of Geneva, the United Nations Environment Programme and the Geneva Environment Network stand ready to assist efforts of member states to reduce the ecological footprint of their activities in Geneva.
+Coordinating the “going green” work across the UN System is the responsibility of the Sustainable United Nations (SUN) facility, based in Geneva, that is sharing its experiences with member states.
 Below is a non-exhaustive list of initiatives and projects aiming at reducing the footprint of diplomatic representations in the canton.

 Sustainable Swiss Embassies

 Switzerland is committed at home and abroad to ensuring the 2030 Agenda for Sustainable Development is implemented efficiently and assumes its responsibility for a sustainable environment and society through sustainable embassies.

 The Permanent Mission of Switzerland launched the 2050Today initiative aiming at reducing CO2 emissions at the local level in Geneva.
 As part of 2050Today, member institutions are to implement concrete measures to reduce greenhouse-gas emissions and measure their results.
 To multiply the impact of the common efforts, the 2050Today community provides a platform for sharing experiences, solutions and practices.